eldentse/eldentse.github.io/_pages/about.md

 <!-- My research interests lie within the areas of Computer Vision and Graph Neural Networks.
 I am particularly interested in 3D computer vision, especially perceiving everyday's human interaction with objects. -->

 My research interests lie at the intersection of computer vision and graphics.
-I am particularly interested in building a system that can capture and preceive how humans interact with the dynamic 3D world from everyday photographs and videos.
+I am particularly interested in building a system that can capture and perceive how humans interact with the dynamic 3D world from everyday photographs and videos.

 I originally studied Engineering Science at New College, University of Oxford.
 My Master's thesis focused on acoustic perception in mobile robotics at [Oxford Robotics Institute](https://ori.ox.ac.uk/).